exoplatform/social/server/tomcat/patch/src/main/tomcat/EXO-README.txt

 =============
 2 What's new?
 =============
+- Remove default "portal" portal container, keeping only "socialdemo" portal container.
+- New look and feel of Home Page
 - Focus more on Social's performance with ExoCache.
 Make avatar images are cached.
 - Make it configurable for OpenSocial Rest Context API.
 - UI enhancement: more incentive "Add New Space" button; move edit space navigation into space settings
+- Cache management for ActivityManager, IdentityManger, RelationshipManager for better performance
+- Remove pagination for activity stream and replace by "More" activities fetching.

 =========
 3 INSTALL